apoclyps/reviews/README.md

 $ reviews dashboard
 ```

-Alternatively, you can also run the code review manager within Docker:
+You can run the code review manager within Docker:

 ```bash
 docker-compose build cli && docker-compose run --rm cli python cli.py dashboard
 ```

-Alternatively, you can use docker to build an image and run that image with all of the necessary dependencies using the following commands:
+To build an image and run that image with all of the necessary dependencies using the following commands:

 ```bash
 $ docker-compose build cli
 $ docker-compose run --rm cli python cli.py dashboard
 ```

+For instructions on setting up a development enviroment outside of Docker, checkout the [wiki](https://github.com/apoclyps/reviews/wiki/Development-Enviromnent).

 ### Testing